Predation: Trophic level

-Trophic transfer efficiency measures how effectively energy is transferred or passed up through higher trophic levels of the marine food web.
-As energy moves up the trophic levels, it decreases due to heat, waste, and the natural metabolic processes that occur as predators consume their prey.
-The result is that only about 10% of the energy at any trophic level is transferred to the next level.
-This is often referred to as “the 10% rule” which limits the number of trophic levels that an individual ecosystem is capable of supporting.
+Trophic transfer efficiency measures how effectively energy is passed up to higher trophic levels by predation.
+Each transfer decreases the available energy due to heat, waste, and the natural metabolic processes that occur as predators consume their prey.
+The result is that only about 10% of the energy at a trophic level is transferred to the next level.
+This limits the number of trophic levels that an individual ecosystem is capable of supporting.

 Biodiversity maintained by apex predation

 Predators may increase the biodiversity of communities by preventing a single species from becoming dominant.
 Such predators are known as keystone species and may have a profound influence on the balance of organisms in a particular ecosystem.
 Introduction or removal of this predator, or changes in its population density, can have drastic cascading effects on the equilibrium of many other populations in the ecosystem.
 For example, grazers of a grassland may prevent a single dominant species from taking over.

 The elimination of wolves from Yellowstone National Park had profound impacts on the trophic pyramid.
 In that area, wolves are both keystone species and apex predators.
 Without predation, herbivores began to over-graze many woody browse species, affecting the area's plant populations.
 In addition, wolves often kept animals from grazing near streams, protecting the beavers' food sources.
 The removal of wolves had a direct effect on the beaver population, as their habitat became territory for grazing.
 Increased browsing on willows and conifers along Blacktail Creek due to a lack of predation caused channel incision because the reduced beaver population was no longer able to slow the water down and keep the soil in place.
 The predators were thus demonstrated to be of vital importance in the ecosystem.